ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

        getRemote(req, res)
        break
    ```
-   Second the /remote link calls to a remote server IP and returns a the description of that remote along with the remote_url and remote_ip addresses used to access the remote.
+   Second, the /remote link calls to a remote server IP and returns the description of that remote along with the remote_url and remote_ip addresses used to access the remote.
    ```js
    const IP='REMOTE_IP'